Table of contents

 Companies hoard IP addresses

 Needless to say, internet service providers, cloud providers, IoT companies, hosting providers and companies of all sizes need IP addresses to run and also scale their networks.
 One company may choose to buy IPs because it may require greater control over their networks.
-Another company may have security concerns or simply may not have enough information about the financial value of resources that are in high demand but limited supply.
+Another company may have security concerns or simply lack sufficient information about the financial value of resources in high demand but limited supply.

 According to IPXO’s VP of Strategic Sales, Paulius Judickas, the IPv4 price grew by almost 250% between 2020 and 2021.
 He added: